Kinetic Interacting Particle Langevin Monte Carlo: Conclusions

 \section{Conclusions}

-This paper extends a line of work on interacting particle, and more generally diffusion-based, algorithms for maximum marginal likelihood estimation.
-This paper has focused on considering alternatives to the \glspl*{ips} proposed by \cite{kuntz2023particle, akyildiz2023interacting, lim2023momentum} for the \gls*{mmle} problem by considering an accelerated variant.
-We have shown that we can leverage the existing literature on underdamped Langevin diffusion for sampling \cite{dalalyan2018sampling, cheng2018underdamped, monmarche2021high, Nesterovacc} to produce two algorithms with greater stability, added smoothness and exponential convergence, which concentrate onto the \gls*{mmle} with quantitative nonasymptotic bounds on the estimation error as measured by $\bE[\|\theta_n - \bar{\theta}_\star\|^2]^{1/2}$.
-In particular, we show that the KIPLMC1 does attain an accelerated error rate for attaining an error of order $\varepsilon$ after $\widetilde{\mathcal{O}}(\sqrt{d_x} \varepsilon^{-1})$ steps, compared to the \gls*{ipla} and \gls*{pgd} which require $\widetilde{\mathcal{O}}(d_x \varepsilon^{-2})$ steps.
+This paper extends a line of work on interacting particle-, and more generally, diffusion-based algorithms for maximum marginal likelihood estimation.
+This paper has focused on alternatives to the \glspl*{ips} proposed by \citet{kuntz2023particle, akyildiz2025interacting, lim2023momentum} for the \gls*{mmle} problem by considering an accelerated variant.
+We have shown that we can leverage the existing literature on underdamped Langevin diffusion for sampling \citep{dalalyan2018sampling, cheng2018underdamped, monmarche2021high, Nesterovacc} to produce two algorithms with greater stability, added smoothness and exponential convergence, which concentrate onto the \gls*{mmle} with quantitative nonasymptotic bounds on the estimation error $\bE[\|\theta_n - \bar{\theta}_\star\|^2]^{1/2}$.
+In particular, we show that \gls*{kiplmc1} attains an accelerated error rate for error $\varepsilon$ after $\widetilde{\mathcal{O}}(\sqrt{d_x} \varepsilon^{-1})$ steps, compared to the \gls*{ipla} and \gls*{pgd} which require $\widetilde{\mathcal{O}}(d_x \varepsilon^{-2})$ steps.
+The proposed algorithms both perform well empirically compared to the \gls*{mpgd} (with equal choice of step-sizes and friction coefficients) and other particle methods.
+Specifically, the induced noise should improve guarantees in the non-convex setting, as discussed in \citet{akyildiz2025interacting, raginsky2017non,akyildiz2024nonasymptotic}.